creativecreatorormaybenot/clock/README.md

 # clock | [View demo](https://creativecreatorormaybenot.github.io/clock) | [Read article](https://medium.com/flutter-community/) | [![Twitter Follow](https://img.shields.io/twitter/follow/creativemaybeno?label=Follow%20me&style=social)](https://twitter.com/creativemaybeno)

 [creativecreatorormaybenot](https://github.com/creativecreatorormaybenot)'s entry to the [Flutter clock challenge](https://flutter.dev/clock).
-I was inspired by the design of an old analog barometer and hygrometer kind of device.
+This is a playful clock display and uses exclusively the Flutter `Canvas` to draw everything you see on screen.
+That means that there are no assets, plugins, and not even prebuilt widgets used, i.e.</a> every `RenderObject` in the tree was custom made by me.

 ![Quick screen capture showing the final result of the submission]()

-The code entry point of the clock face is [ `gdr_clock/lib/main.dart` ](https://github.com/creativecreatorormaybenot/clock/blob/master/gdr_clock/lib/main.dart).
+The code entry point for the clock face is [ `canvas_clock/lib/main.dart` ](https://github.com/creativecreatorormaybenot/clock/blob/master/canvas_clock/lib/main.dart).

 ## Notes

+* I was inspired by the design of an old analog barometer and hygrometer kind of device initially and took many design ideas away from that.
+Later on, many other inspirations came my way :)

 * You can follow my whole process of building the clock face in this repository, i.e.</a> every bit of it.
 Maybe it helps someone :)